 - Rock Teal All Month: Wear a teal ribbon throughout the month as a sign of support for Sexual Assault Awareness Month.

 Aside from the many awesome events we have planned, there are also a few projects you can join in on from the comfort of your home or while on the go.
 So whether you’re in your pajamas with a laptop or out-and-about with your smartphone, check out how you can get involved…

-1. Enter the SAAM Instagram Contest: The National Sexual Violence Resource Center (NSVRC) is hosting a #30DaysofSAAM contest on Instagram.
+- Enter the SAAM Instagram Contest: The National Sexual Violence Resource Center (NSVRC) is hosting a #30DaysofSAAM contest on Instagram.
 Each day in April, post a photo that reflects the day’s prompt for your chance to win a SAAM prize.
-Have your entire office, friends or business to show how they support the SAAM campaign or make it a competition.
+Encourage your family, friends or professional contacts to take part in the national contest and show how they support the SAAM campaign.
 Either way, participation serves as a great way to be involved with the cause.
 Make sure to use the hashtag #30DaysofSAAM.
 Also, tag @NSVRC and @thehavenhelps in your post.

-2. Use Your Voice: The simplest way to participate in SAAM is to talk about it.
-Tell your friends, post on your social media, and make an impact.
+- Use Your Voice: The simplest way to participate in SAAM is to talk about it.
+We all have a unique role to play in prevention and changing the culture.
+When we reflect on and change how we think and talk about the issue of sexual violence and consent, we can create a culture of respect, equality, and safety.
+All of our voices have power.
+It’s time for everyone to find that voice and embrace it.
+Tell your friends, post on your social media, change your profile picture to reflect SAAM, and make an impact.
 Let us know how you’re taking a stand against violence via Facebook, Twitter, and Pinterest.